cliffhall/Fismo/README.md

 # Status 🧪 [About](docs/about.md) 🧪 [FAQ](docs/faq.md) 🧪 [Docs](docs/intro.md)
 ## A Finite State Machine Protocol for EVM Blockchains
 ### What is this?
+Fismo is a way of simulating stateful things, processes, or maps of places on EVM blockchains.

+There are standards for tokens that allow us to represent things like currency, ownership, and membership.
+But why do we have no standard for representing a process and an individual's path through it?

-Fismo is a way of simulating stateful places, things, or processes on Ethereum.
-Each user's journey through a state machine is recorded, can be referred to from other contracts.
-Their progress can be gated by the tokens they hold, like a player's inventory in an adventure game.
+Each user's position on their journey through a state machine is recorded, and can be publicly queried by anyone.
+Progress can be controlled by the tokens a user holds.
+Likewise, tokens could be transferred to a user when they or take some action or arrive at some waypoint.

 * 💥 Cheaply clone Fismo on Ethereum or deploy to any EVM
 * 💥 Configure and install a virtually unlimited number of FSMs